 RWU Law is one of only 5 law schools in the country that specializes in marine affairs.
 Of these schools, RWU Law is only one of 2 that specialize in admiralty and maritime law.

 Access to the Roger Williams University School of Law Archives is restricted to School of Law faculty, staff, students, alumni, members of the Roger Williams University, and others engaged in legitimate research by arrangement with the Assistant Dean for Library and Information Services.
-Physical access to the Archives is made by appointment with the Instruction and Outreach/Research Librarian.
+Physical access to the Archives is made by appointment with the Catalog Librarian.
 All users of the materials must register.
 Roger Williams University community members should show a current Roger Williams University ID.
 All others must present a valid picture ID.

 Collection Development & Retention

 The policy is to retain three copies of each item with the exception of one copy for emails and printouts of content from the School of Law website for the archives.
 Pictorial and Audiovisual records are also collected in addition to relevant artifacts.